tamphamdev/learn-aws-saa-c03/10.Route 53/index.md

 - Route 53 health checkers are outside the VPC
 - They can’t access **private** endpoints (private VPC or on-premises resource)
 - You can create a **CloudWatch Metric** and associate a **CloudWatch Alarm**, then create a Health check that checks the alarm itself

+### Routing Policies - Geolocation

+- Different from Latency-based
+- **This routing is based on user location**
+- Specify location by Continent, Country or by US State (if there’s overlapping, most precise location selected)
+- Should create a “**Default**” record (in case there’s no match on location)
+- Use cases: website, localization, restrict content distribution, load balancing…
+- Can be associated with Health Checks